by Freddy J. Nager, Founder of Atomic Tango + Guy Who Likes Shiny Objects…

 Yes, diamonds.
 I previously wrote about Australian marketers turning worthless brown industrial diamonds into highly coveted “champagne diamonds.”
 Then two events made me want to write about diamonds again:

-2. Business Insider published a great history of diamond valuation by Rohin Dahr, which included these priceless nuggets:
+2. Business Insider published an article about diamond valuation, which included these priceless nuggets:

 - “… diamonds aren’t actually that rare.
 Only by carefully restricting the supply has De Beers kept the price of a diamond high.”